SymfonyCasts/design-patterns/sfcasts/strategy-benefits.md

 ## Naming Conventions?

-If you've read up on this pattern, you might be wondering why we didn't name the interface `AttackStrategy` after the Pattern.
+If you've read up on this pattern, you might be wondering why we didn't name the interface `AttackStrategy` after the pattern.
 The answer is... because we don't *have* to.
-In all seriousness, the clarity and *purpose* of this class are much more valuable than hinting the name of a pattern.
-If we called this "attack strategy", it might sound like it's responsible for actually *planning* a strategy of attack.
+In all seriousness, the clarity and *purpose* of this class are more valuable than hinting the name of a pattern.
+If we called this "attack strategy"... it might sound like it's responsible for actually *planning* a strategy of attack.
 That's *not* what we intended.
 Hence our name: `AttackType`

-## Another Strategy Pattern Examle
+## Another Strategy Pattern Example

 Let's do one more quick strategy pattern example to further balance our characters.
 I want to be able to control the armor of each character beyond just the number that's